Paid Media

 Once a month, we step out of the tactical loop and review strategy.
 Is the bidding strategy still right?
 Is the budget allocation right across campaigns?
 Are we chasing the right conversion action?
 Are there new ad formats or beta features we should test?
 Output: a 30-minute call with you and a written strategy doc.

-What separates us from cheap PPC shops.
+What separates hand-managed from low-touch.

 Anyone can run Google Ads.
 The Google Ads UI does most of the work.
 So why does it matter who runs your account?

 We charge more than the lowest-priced shops.
-We deliver substantially more value — in account discipline, in compounding work, in honest reporting.
+We deliver substantially more value, in account discipline, in compounding work, in honest reporting.

 Frequently asked questions.

 For e-commerce and lead gen with a high conversion volume, yes.
-For local service businesses with low monthly conversion volume, often no — Performance Max needs at least 30+ conversions per month to optimize properly.
+For local service businesses with low monthly conversion volume, often no. Performance Max needs at least 30+ conversions per month to optimize properly.
 We make this call per account.

 Sometimes, with caveats.
 Bidding on a competitor brand can work if your offer is differentiated and your landing page is strong.
 It does not work if you are just paying for clicks from people who wanted that specific competitor.
 We will tell you which case yours is.